molebna/Labs_java/README.md

-# Annotation and reflection in Java
+# Annotation and Code Generation in Java

 ### Author: Molebna Maria

 ## Description

-This project implements a set of operations (Create, Read, Update, Delete) for arbitrary annotated objects using Java.
-It demonstrates the functionality of these operations using reflection and non-reflection-based approaches.
+This project implements a framework for generating SQL queries (Create, Read, Update, Delete) for arbitrary objects in Java, utilizing a mapping of object fields to database columns.
+It avoids reflection to maintain high performance and provides a type-safe and extensible solution for SQL generation.

 ## Features

-- Reflection-based CRUD operations for dynamic object-to-database field mappings.
-- Manual CRUD implementation for comparison of reflection performance.
+- Field-to-Column Mapping: Allows manual mapping of object fields to database table columns.
+- Type-Safe SQL Generation: Supports automatic handling of text and numeric fields for proper SQL formatting.
+- Customizable Generators: Easily extendable for different domain classes (e.g., User, Cat, Product).
-- Time measurement for CRUD operations with and without reflection.
+- Manual Implementation: Avoids reflection for better performance and clarity.
+- Demonstration Classes: Includes three distinct example classes to showcase CRUD operations.

 ## Requirements